machine4life/spark_scala_tdd_example/README.md

-## MovieLens
+## Spark Development using TDD

-This is a example of how to write Scala Spark/Spark SQL using Test Driven Development.
+This is a example of how to write Spark/Spark SQL program in Scala using Test Driven Development.

 ## Prerequisites
 1. JDK 1.8